-- Representing their Regional Committees in all matters pertaining to NC BoS CoC. - Regularly attending monthly Steering Committee and other NC BoS CoC meetings.
-Regional Leads, or elected Regional Leadtheir official designated aAlternates-or stand-ins, must attend at least 75% of Steering Committee meetings in order for their Regional Committee to be eligible to apply for CoC funds.
-If the Regional Lead or Regional Lead official Aalternate are unable to attend the meeting, the Regional Lead should email NCCEH with contact information for a stand-in attendee.
-An official stand-in may count on behalf of the region for attendance purposes but not vote as a member of the Steering.
+- Representing their Regional Committees in all matters pertaining to NC BoS CoC - Regularly attending monthly Steering Committee and other NC BoS CoC meetings.
+Regional Leads, or elected Regional Lead Alternates, must attend at least 75% of Steering Committee meetings in order for their Regional Committee to be eligible to apply for CoC funds.
+If the Regional Lead or Regional Lead Aalternate are unable to attend the meeting, the Regional Lead should email NCCEH with contact information for a stand-in attendee.
+An official stand-in may count on behalf of the region for attendance purposes but not vote as a member of the Steering Committee.